acfr/gpu-ray-surface-intersection-in-cuda/ISSUES.md

   So, this correction is more about semantics or the intent of the statement.
 - Change int sz_interceptDists(gridXLambda * blockX * sizeof(CollisionList))
   to int sz_interceptDists(gridXLambda * blockX * sizeof(InterceptDistances))

+4. SHA 6ecfbc8e057cd16f
+- CUDA program reports spurious intersecting points on rare occasions where the ray runs parallel to, or lies in, the plane of a mesh triangle.
+In this situation, the determinant (det) in the Moller-Trumbore algorithm ought to be zero, however it remains above the zero threshold (EPSILON is currently fixed to 1e-6) due to rounding errors.
+Instead of aborting the test, it proceeds to calculate the (u,v) barycentric coordinates using precarious, unstable values.
+This produces a bogus intersection that deviates from the line segment.
+Refer to full analysis in [```issues/0004```](issues/0004/test_case.md)
+- Instead of using a fixed absolute tolerance, epsilon is scaled by the length of the triangle edges (vAB, vAC) and ray direction vector (vPQ) to counter noise amplification effects.
+This increases robustness when the mesh triangles are very large or highly variable in size.